 Student Progress Requirement

-The following is an acceptable progress toward a PhD in Mathematics.
+The following is a satisfactory progress toward a PhD in Mathematics.

 - 1st Year – Complete two master’s core sequences with a grade of B or better and at least 75% in the final exams in all master’s core courses, or pass the corresponding preliminary exams, and maintain a 3.00 GPA or higher.